Anna Bowen, Ph.D.University of Washington

-I am an Alaskan Native (Aleut tribe) and a first year postdoctoral fellow in the Steinmetz lab.
-I received my Ph.D. in neuroscience from the University of Washington under Dr. Richard Palmiter studying the brain circuits that relay sensory information to the emotional centers of the brain that are important for forming memories and feelings.
-I grew up in rural Washington State and didn’t imagine that it was possible for me to be a scientist.
-The inspiration, encouragement and help given to me by teachers to pursue the subjects that most excited me helped me reach higher education and pursue a career in science, where I have been awarded fellowships during every career stage, from undergraduate to now.
-These experiences have made me passionate about mentoring others and helping them identify and achieve their goals, and also made obvious the joys and benefits of bravely exploring unfamiliar areas of study.
+Anna Bowen an Alaskan Native (Aleut tribe) and a first-year postdoctoral fellow in the Steinmetz lab at the University of Washington She received her Ph.D. in neuroscience from the University of Washington under Richard Palmiter studying the brain circuits that relay sensory information to the emotional centers of the brain that are important for forming memories and feelings.
+She grew up in rural Washington State and didn’t imagine that it was possible for me to be a scientist.
+The inspiration, encouragement and help given to her by teachers to pursue the subjects that most excited her helped her to reach higher education and pursue a career in science, where she has been awarded fellowships during every career stage, from undergraduate to the present.
+These experiences have made her passionate about mentoring others and helping them identify and achieve their goals, and also made obvious the joys and benefits of bravely exploring unfamiliar areas of study.

 Principal Investigator: Nick Steinmetz